Skip to main content

 Public-Private Partnership Projects

-• DEC issued a request for proposals for up to 10 large individual grants to design and construct stormwater treatment practices to comply with the Three-Acre Permit.
+• DEC issued a Request for Proposals for up to 10 large individual grants to design and construct stormwater treatment practices to comply with the Three-Acre Permit.
 Projects are “public-private partnerships” that serve the joint needs of private landowners and their sponsoring municipalities to comply with the Three-Acre Permit.

 • The ten eligible projects were identified through a Lake Champlain Basin Program-funded DEC-managed public-private partnership assessment (explore the 3-acre public-private partnership projects here).
 Seven projects were selected for funding and are in process.